-The UK has voted to leave the European Union.
-It is not currently known how long that process will take or the impact that it will have on UK policy on higher education tuition fees, loans and bursaries.
-However, the University of Cambridge can confirm that Graduate Home/EU students who are already studying at Cambridge, and those who have applied or are applying to start their studies in the academic year 2016/17, will continue to be charged the Home/EU fee rate applicable at the time of their application, provided this continues to be permitted by UK law.
+It is not currently known what the impact of leaving the EU will have on UK policy on higher education tuition fees, loans and bursaries.
+However, the University can confirm that EU students who are already studying at Cambridge, who have an offer to study at Cambridge, or who apply to start their studies in 2017 will not be subject to the Overseas fee at any point during the course of their study, provided this continues to be permitted by UK law.
 The fee for those students will remain at the Home/EU rate applicable at the time.

 University Composition Fee (UCF)